BIBSYSDEV/authority-sru-proxy/README.md

 Bootstrap:
 * Create the following CloudFormation stack manually using the AWS Web Console, CLI or API:
   * Stack for pipeline.
-This will bootstrap the app template
+This will bootstrap the app stack (template.yml)
     * Template: pipeline.yml
     * Name: authority-sru-proxy-pipeline
     * Parameters: